IRC with SSL and OTR Encryption

 /otr authq [question] secret

-For example, I know that the person I want to chat knows my favorite punk band is Wolfbrigade.
-I can use this to verify he/shw knows that:
+For example, I know that the person I want to chat with knows my favorite punk band is Wolfbrigade.
+I can use this to verify they know that:

 /otr authq [what's the name of my favorite punk band?] wolfbrigade